revaturelabs/interviewquestions/Angular/questions.md

 154. Why Guards in angular?
 155. What is the use of routing guards?
 156. How do you build Angular Route Guards?
-157. In which order routing guards execution>
+157. In which order routing guards execution?
 158. How do to create an angular, when I need to navigate between components?
 159. What is use of `routerLink` attributes?
 160. What is use of `<routeroutlet>`?